yuanzhongqiao/aureuserp/README.md

 ### Requirements

-To run and develop Krayin ERP, ensure your environment meets the following requirements:
+To run and develop Aureus ERP, ensure your environment meets the following requirements:

 -   **PHP**: Version 8.2 or higher.
 -   **Laravel**: Version 11.x, for leveraging the latest framework features and improvements.